slcott/gmu-swe-619/assignment-1/README.md

 | 6. `v.equals(u)` (u is User("Student1"), v is User(nil)) | false  | false  | false  | false  |                                                                                                           |
 | 7. `u.equals(v)` (u is User("Student1"), v is User(nil)) | false  | false  | false  | false  |                                                                                                           |

+For python case 5, python has interesting behavior.
+This is explained by a model search by the following:
+> When the object on the left is the parent and the object on the right is a subclass, Python actually prioritizes the subclass.
+It suspects the child might have more specific comparison logic.
+* Python calls special_user.__eq__(user).
+* Inside SpecialUser.__eq__, the code checks isinstance(user, SpecialUser).
+* Result: False (A base User is not a SpecialUser).
+* Action: SpecialUser returns NotImplemented.
+* Fallback: Python now goes back to the left side and calls user.__eq__(special_user).
+* Inside User.__eq__, it checks isinstance(special_user, User).
+* Result: True (A SpecialUser is an instance of User).
+* Final Result: It compares the names and returns True or False.

+The comparison can be made more strict by using `type()` instead of `instanceof()` which is used for polymorphism.

+Since swift and Rust are categorized as systems programming languages, they use strict typing and case classes which is different than python.

+---
 ## Oracle Java Doc of Object `equals()`

 https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object-